 The following Wednesday, I was having dinner with a friend on a Sunday evening in Kansas.
 It was Monday morning in Australia when Eugene called me.
 The hiring manager had made an offer, and had a contract for me to sign.
 I accepted on the spot verbally, while Eugene organised for a contract to be scanned and sent to me for signature.

 “I just accepted a new role, my friend.
 I’m moving to Australia in three weeks!”
 I replied.

-Two hours later, just before I went to bed, I printed off the contract the Eugene had sent through, signed it, and sent it back.
+Two hours later, just before I went to bed, I printed the contract that Eugene had sent, signed it, and sent it back.
 The next morning, I had a countersigned copy in my inbox.

 I walked into work later that morning, and scheduled a meeting with my manager.
 I thanked her for the opportunity, and respectfully put in my two weeks notice.
 She congratulated me, and made my transition smooth.
 My colleagues stopped by to offer their congratulations, with some of them sharing that they wished that they could have made a similar move in their lives.

 I called Claire later that day, and said thank you to her while stating that I’d accepted another offer.
 I could hear the disappointment in her voice, but she wished me well.